Austin Collaborative Divorce Lawyer

 Emotional Well-being

 Going through a divorce is often very emotionally demanding.
-Since the collaborative law process is conducted in a cooperative and respectful atmosphere, it is much more likely to minimize emotional wear and tear.
-Ideally, this means that the couple is using collaborative law not only to work out the terms of their divorce but also for the terms of their post-divorce co‑parenting arrangement.
+Since the collaborative divorce process is conducted in a cooperative and respectful atmosphere, it is much more likely to minimize emotional wear and tear.
+Ideally, this means that the couple is using collaborative divorce not only to work out the terms of their divorce but also for the terms of their post-divorce co‑parenting arrangement.

 Psychological Support